On the probability of being synchronizable: The Lower Bound

-By Lemma~\ref{lem_size_of_subaut} we can choose some $r < \frac{1}{e^2}$ such that whp there are no subautomaton of size less than $r n$.
-Therefore there are at least $0.5 n^{2n}$ of automata satisfying both constraints (for $n$ big enough).
-Arguing by contradiction, suppose that among such automata there are more than $n^{2n-1}$ automata $\mathrsfs{A}$ such that its set of high level vertices does not intersect with some minimal subautomaton of $\mathrsfs{A}$.
+Arguing by contradiction, suppose that among such automata there are more than $\Theta(n^{2n-1})$ automata $\A$ such that their $1$-crown does not intersect with $\mathcal{C}$.
 Denote this set of automata by $L_n$.
-For $1 \leq j < d$ denote by $L_{n,d,j}$ the subset of automata from $L_n$ with exactly $d$ vertices of level at least $h+1$ and $j$ at the bottom of them.
-By the definitions
+For $1 \leq j < d$, denote by $L_{n,d,j}$ the subset of automata from $L_n$ with the $1$-crown having exactly $d$ vertices and $j$ roots.
+By definition $j < 0.5d$, and the conditions on the size of the subautomaton implies that $d < 3n/4$.
+Thus we have

-Given an integer $rn \leq m < (1-r)n$, let us consider the set of all $m$-states automata whose letter $a$ has a unique highest tree which is higher than the second by height tree by $1$.
-Due to Theorem~\ref{th_high_tree} there are at most $m^{2m - 0.5}$ of such automata.
+Given an integer $n/4 \leq m < 3n/4$, let us consider the set of all $m$-states automata whose letter $a$ has the unique highest $1$-branch which is higher by $1$ than a second highest $1$-branch (or equivalently the 1-crown has only root vertices).
+Due to Theorem~\ref{th_high_tree}, there are at most $O(m^{2m - 0.5})$ of such automata.
 Denote this set of automata by $K_m$.
-By $K_{m,j}$ denote the subset of automata from $K_m$ with exactly $j$ vertices at the top level.
+By $K_{m,j}$ denote the subset of automata from $K_m$ with exactly $j$ vertices in the $1$-crown.
 Again, we have

-Each automaton from $L_{n,d,j}$ can be obtained from $K_{m,j}$ for $m = n-(d-j)$ as follows.
-Let us take an automaton $\mathrsfs{B} = (Q_b, \Sigma)$ from $K_{m,j}$ with no subautomaton of size less than $r n$.
-First we append a set $H_b$ of $d - j$ states to the set $H_b$ to every possible positions in at most ${n \choose d-j}$ ways.
-The indices of the states from $H_b$ shift accordingly to the positions of the inserted states, that is, the index $q$ is shifted to the amount of chosen indices for $H_b$ which are at most $q$.
-Next, we choose an arbitrary forest on $d$ vertices of level at least $2$ with roots on top-level vertices of $\mathrsfs{B}$ in at most $j d ^{d - j - 1}$ ways.
+Each automaton $\A$ from $L_{n,d,j}$ can be obtained from $K_{m,j}$ for $m = n-(d-j)$ by \emph{growing its crown} as follows.
+Let us take an automaton $\B = (Q_b, \Sigma)$ from $K_{m,j}$ with no subautomaton of size less than $n/4$.
+First we extend $Q_b$ with missing $d - j$ states by selecting their insertion positions in $Q_b$.
+There are ${n \choose d-j}$ ways to do this.
+Let us denote this set $H_b$.
+The indices of the states from $Q_b$ are shifted according to the positions of the inserted states, that is, the index $q$ is shifted to the number of chosen indices $z \leq q$ for $H_b$.
+Next, we choose an arbitrary forest with $H_b$ as the set of non-root vertices and $j$ roots of the $1$-crown of $\B$ in exactly $j d ^{d - j - 1}$ ways (see e.g.~\cite{GenCayley}).
 Thus we have completely chosen the action of the letter $a$.